 Before starting on Eta, the core Aerovelo team members had built a series of speedbikes as part of the University of Toronto Human-Powered Vehicle Design Team.
 These bikes were primarily designed for the urban utility challenge of the ASME student competition, but they were also designed with top speed in mind.
 In 2013, one of these bikes (Bluenose) was used as a research testbed to prepare for the development of Eta.
 The tests involved the addition of a tail fin to improve handling qualities, on-road aerodynamic testing to correlate our design models with reality, and conversion to a camera-based vision system instead of a large windscreen.

-Eta was the first bike built under Aerovelo, and the first of the bike's designed purely for speed.
+Eta was the first bike built under Aerovelo, and the first bike designed purely for speed.
 The goal was to combine all of our experience into one bike, and at the same time try to reduce risk by minimizing the number of new ideas that we had never previously tried.
 Even with this design methodology our first attempt in 2014 was plagued with broken spokes and a variety of other mechanical issues.
 2015 was rededicated to small improvements and getting as much road testing as we possibly could.

 There are several particular features that make Eta fast, but it is truly the way they all fit together that take Eta to the next level.
 In the end, everything fits into an incredibly small package, with good ergonomics for rider output, excellent handling qualities, large low-rolling-resistance tires and an advanced aerodynamic shape.
 A few of the particulars are outlined below: